 And instead of using “vulnerable” as a catchall, name the groups you mean.
 Sticking with a COVID-19 example, let’s say you’re talking about racial and ethnic groups that are at increased risk of getting COVID and having worse outcomes.
 Instead of “vulnerable populations,” list out the races and ethnicities you’re talking about: people who are Black, Hispanic or Latino, and American Indian or Alaska Native.

-And if you can, go beyond specificity and describe the root causes that increase health risks in certain groups.
+And if you can, describe the root causes that increase health risks in certain groups.
 For example, you could say: “We’ve identified Black people as a priority audience because structural racism and centuries of disinvestment in Black communities have damaged Black people’s health and increased their risk of getting and dying from COVID-19.”

 Browse recent posts